THEmKidde/mkidde-dev/README.md

 # Portfolio website
 This project is my portfolio website created using Next.js, tailwindcss and MongoDB.
-The website was created from scratch based on my own design. 😎
+The website was created from the Next.js exampel template, and was redesigned based on my own design. 😎

 ## Deploy on Vercel